 On July 28, 1900, the four sisters, aged 16 to 22, spotted a nun ghost at twilight, 40 yards from the house near the “Nun’s Walk” path.
 They described her as pale, in a black habit, gliding silently before vanishing.
 They chased her, but she was gone.

-Local organist Ernest Ambrose later confirmed the family’s conviction, saying they saw the nun ghost “multiple times” between 1900 and 1910.
+Local organist Ernest Ambrose later confirmed the family’s account, stating that they saw the nun’s ghost “multiple times” between 1900 and 1910.

 Other oddities piled up.
 In 1886, servant Sarah Mills heard a woman’s voice cry, “Don’t, Carlos, don’t!” near the Blue Room.
 By 1911, Harry Bull built a summerhouse to watch the Nun’s Walk, claiming he saw the nun ghost himself.